Leadership & Governance

 Ms Robyn Seymour is the CEO of the Surf Coast Shire Council; previously she was the Deputy Secretary Network Planning and Head of Road Safety Victoria in the Victorian Department of Transport, and the CEO of VicRoads.

-Some of Simon’s other key roles include Chair of the Asia Pacific Psychology Alliance (2019 – present), past President and current Board Member of the Australian Psychological Society, and President Elect of the International Congress of Psychology meeting in Melbourne in 2028.
-Simon maintains strong research programs into the neuropsychology of neuropsychiatric disorders and a variety of neuropsychological assessment issues.
+Prof Simon Crowe is the Chair of Academic Board in addition to his role on the Cairnmillar Council.
+Prior to joining Cairnmillar, Prof Crowe served for 30 years at La Trobe University in various academic roles including Head of the School of Psychological Science.
+Other key roles include Chair of the Asia Pacific Psychology Alliance (2019 – present), past President and current Board Member of the Australian Psychological Society, and President Elect of the International Congress of Psychology meeting in Melbourne in 2028.
+Prof Crowe maintains strong research programs into the neuropsychology of neuropsychiatric disorders and a variety of neuropsychological assessment issues.
 He has published three monographs, more than 140 refereed journal articles and numerous book chapters, conference presentations, notes, and commentaries.
 He also works in private practice in clinical neuropsychology focusing on medico-legal aspects of acquired brain injury and the neuropsychology of psychiatric disorders.